Omarjourney/corenode-nexus-hosting/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Pull Requests

+Run `./create_pr.sh` after committing your changes.
+The script checks if a pull request already exists for your current branch using `gh pr view`.
+If a pull request is found, the script prints its URL and exits.
+Otherwise, it creates a new pull request using the GitHub CLI.